 Testing for market integration therefore requires specific hypotheses about the nature of potential market segmentation.
 I focus on four hypotheses characterizing the most plausible dimensions of segmentation.
 First, equity markets might be segmented along national markets (defined by a stock's primary listing).
 If so, then national market beta changes should have exclusive explanatory power for the price adjustment.
 The data provide little support for this hypothesis, and they reject the hypothesis of market segmentation along national markets.
 In contrast, the hypothesis of a single global market benchmark change cannot be rejected.
 Second, market segmentation may exist between developed and emerging markets.
 Yet, such a market segmentation does not explain event returns either: Index weight changes of developed market stocks show a significant return impact on emerging market stocks that is in line with their global beta changes.
-Third, I examine whether global market integration (in terms of risk pricing) is more pronounced for cross-listed emerging market stocks than for those without a cross-listing.
+Third, I examine whether global market integration (in terms of risk pricing) is more pronounced for crosslisted emerging market stocks than for those without a cross-listing.
 Fourth, emerging market stocks are partitioned into the 50% most liquid and least liquid stocks to test for market segmentation along the liquidity dimension.
 Cross-listing (in the United States or in the United Kingdom) and more liquidity both are found to be associated with global risk pricing.
 Emerging market stocks without a cross-listing and with low liquidity show evidence of market segmentation.

-This paper contributes to the literature on international asset pricing from a new methodological angle.
+This article contributes to the literature on international asset pricing from a new methodological angle.
 Karolyi and Stulz (2003) survey the literature on global versus local asset pricing.
-Empirical work has increasingly tested the world CAPM in a conditional setting with time-varying expected returns, variances, and covariances - as exemplified in Harvey (1991), Chan, Karolyi and Stulz (1992), De Santis and Gerard (1997), and Zhang (2006).
-Conditional models typically feature many free parameters, and the corresponding loss of statistical power may explain the weak empirical support for the world CAPM model.
+Empirical work has increasingly tested the world CAPM in a conditional setting with time-varying expected returns, variances, and covariances-as studied by Harvey (1991), Chan, Karolyi, and Stulz (1992), De Santis and Gerard (1997), and Zhang (2006).
+Conditional endogenous at the business cycle frequency for which risk factors are constructed.
+Also, empirical asset pricing has not yet documented significant linkages between risk factors and equity ownership structure.
+The latter is different from shareholder rights, which Gompers, Jshii, and Metrick (2003) find related to excess performance in the 1990s in an international sample of 1,500 large stocks.

+models typically feature many free parameters, and the corresponding loss of statistical power may explain the weak empirical support for the world CAPM model.
 Dynamic models, which nest both polar cases of market integration and segmentation, may also depend on unobservable state variables.
 For example, Carrieri, Errunza, and Hogan (2007) estimate an international asset pricing model in which the correlation of the domestic market return with a set of (most correlated) "eligible" foreign assets serves as a proxy for market integration.
 Their framework requires a choice of particular global assets that best replicate country returns.
 In contrast, my identification strategy does not depend on unobservable state variables, and neither do I require any identification assumption (in levels) about the global market benchmark or its segmented components.
 This may explain why I find strong evidence that the global CAPM beta is, indeed, a priced factor.

 The increasing role of index investment has created much interest in its asset pricing implications.
 Brennan and Li (2008) argue that index tracking by institutional investors creates an investment bias toward S&P500 stocks, which reduces the residual supply of S&P500 index risk.
-Accordingly, the authors find evidence that stocks whose returns covary more with the idiosyncratic component of the S&P500 return have significantly lower returns in recent periods.
-This suggests that index investment is significant enough to modify equilibrium returns.
+Accordingly, the authors find evidence that stocks whose returns covary more with the idiosyncratic component of the S&P500 return have significantly lower returns in recent periods.4 This suggests that index investment is significant enough to modify equilibrium returns.